 If you or a family member have been injured or wrongfully killed as the result of a drunk driving accident, you need an experienced and reliable San Antonio drunk driving accident lawyer to stand up for your rights.
 Personal injury attorney, Justin Hill has served on the advisory council for MADD South Texas for many years, and he has years of experience in handling all the issues that arise from drunk driving accidents.

-Drunk driving car accidents potentially give rise to a number of causes of action.
-With every drunk driving accident victim, Hill Law Firm will review whether the accident gives rise to the following causes of action:
+Drunk driving accidents potentially give rise to a number of causes of action.
+With every victim, our car accident attorney will review whether the accident gives rise to the following causes of action:

 - Dram Shop Liability